energy-modelling-workbench/data-pipelines/europe/_biomass/README.md

 ![dash example](./img/dash_ex.png)

 All data are saved in a temp folder.
-As GeoDataFrames as a driver constraints of not being able to overwrite existing .geojson file, files are created for each query, therefore, you may delete the entire folder once you are closing the dash.
+As GeoDataFrames has a driver constraints of not being able to overwrite existing .geojson files, files are created for each query, therefore, you may delete the entire folder once you are closing the dash.